ThisIsBenny/rki-vaccination-data/README.md

-# rki-vaccination-data
+# rki-covid-19-vaccination-data
-The script provides the current vaccination data of the 16 German federal states as JSON API.
+The script provides the current covid-19 vaccination data of the 16 German federal states as JSON API.
 The data source is an Excel sheet provided by RKI.

 API: https://rki-vaccination-data.vercel.app/api